Secoura/eventgen/README.md

 %Timestamp:<Format>% - A generated timestamp that will follow the provided format
 %Url% - A generated URL
 %UserAgent% - A generated user agent
+%Lookup:<File>% - Random lookup of value from a list of newline-separated text file
 ```